 Key points:

-may write fewer bytes than requested, so it loops until alln
+writemay write fewer bytes than requested, so it loops until allnbytes are sent.

 Shutdown path